gittuf/gittuf/docs/gaps/7/README.md

 separate, and is available when checked out to the developer.
 On the other hand, with gittuf propagation, there is no upstream history tracking.

-TODO: how can we provide the upstream repository's history? what's the UX + garbage collection mitigation?
-Can we just do the same merge-commit approach taken by subtree?

 ### Propagation vs Git Subtree

 Git Subtree is very similar to gittuf's propagation pattern.
 A specified